 Call it art, call it craft, call it essential.
-The Worcester Center for Crafts is dedicated to sustaining craft as important to the community and to society.
+The Worcester Center for Crafts is dedicated to inspiring and building a creative community through the promotion, appreciation and teaching of craft.

 The Worcester Center for Crafts plays an important role in maintaining central New England's edge on crafts education, advocacy, and entrepreneurship.
 The Worcester Center for Crafts is a nonprofit, community-based arts organization committed to: